In YouTrack, you can link issues to show the relationship between them. When you add a link from one issue to another, links are added to both issues.

 You can see issue links in a few different locations.

-- On the issue list, expand the issue detail to see the list of linked issues.
+On the Issues list, expand the issue detail to see the list of linked issues.
 Linked issues are grouped by issue link type.

 Issue links help you track the relationships between the issues that you are responsible for and the issues that influence your work in some way.
 You can also link issues to indicate that they can be resolved as part of a larger task.